Roar47/Calculator-hactoberfest/README.md

 # Calculator-hactoberfest
-A simple calculator is made by vikash using html, css and Js.
+A simple calculator is made by using html, css and Js.